tomas-sucena/2022-FEUP-LDTS/docs/README.md

 ### IMPLEMENTED FEATURES

 - **Movement** - Link can move in four directions: up (:arrow_up_small: or W), down (:arrow_down_small: or S), left (:arrow_backward: or A) and right (:arrow_forward: or D).
+- **Attack:crossed_swords: -** When you press the SPACE bar, Link fiercely swings his sword.
+Use this to defend yourself against the Exceptions.
+- **Collision -** A collision will occur when Link is in the same position as an enemy, causing our hero to take damage.
+- **Lose life -** Link starts out with 3 lives, represented as hearts on the screen.
+Everytime an enemy collides with him, Link takes damage and loses some hearts, depending on the strength of the attack.

 -----
 ### PLANNED FEATURES